Marvive/logos-search/README.md

 - Leave the preference blank to stick with `0.3`, then tweak it later from the command settings when you want stricter (closer to `0`) or looser (closer to `1`) matches.
 - The field is optional, so the command never blocks on first launch just to set a number.

-### AutoComplete Database (Search Factbook command)
+### AutoComplete Database (Search Factbook & Bible Word Study commands)

-- Auto-detects the latest `AutoComplete.db` under `~/Library/Application Support/Logos4/Data/*/AutoComplete/`.
+- Auto-detects the latest `AutoComplete.db` under `~/Library/Application Support/Logos*/Data/*/AutoComplete/`.
-- Provide a custom path in preferences if your Logos data lives elsewhere (tilde expansion supported).
+- Provide a custom path in each command's preferences if your Logos data lives elsewhere (tilde expansion supported).
 - Results are fetched live (type ≥2 characters) so updates in Logos become available instantly after reloading the database.
-- Uses macOS' built-in `sqlite3` tool under the hood, so the command won't run until Command Line Tools are installed.
+- Uses macOS' built-in `sqlite3` tool under the hood, so the commands won't run until Command Line Tools are installed.

 ### Documents Database (Reading Plans & Layouts)